 What to do next

 When that’s clear, proceed to working on the development of your page.
 It would be smarter to firstly use simpler methods, such as a possibility to purchase subscribers – but why do that if you can gain them yourself, you might ask?
 Well, the truth is, for any thematic pages (including food blogs) gaining subscribers might be hard, because people aren’t keen on reading anything that’s not a) familiar to them b) helpful and interesting to them.
 So to skip the phase where you’re sitting online, following people randomly and trying to get some attention back, we would recommend to simply buy real subscribers and cover your need in a base of followers which would prove to others that your content is actually worth checking out and following on a permanent basis.
+Food Bloogers Like Alice Perkins started from only a small handful of audience which was really disheartening at first but with proper attention to her market and her niche she was able to organically grow her reach.

 Make sure though that you buy real subscribers, because the fake ones are going to mostly harm your page, rather than actually help it.
 Genuine subs will cause no questions neither from the already existing audience of yours, nor from the newcoming people, nor from the IG algorithms, that can clearly detect lots of “fake” activity if there is one.
 This is why we recommend taking on such services from Viplikes – we can vouch for that company cooperating only with real people to help their clients out.
 They never use bots and never put their customers in danger by doing so.